MissingL-tter/GoTT/README.md

-# GoTT
+# gotree
-Simple test of a parallelization in Go using tree traversal and goroutines.
+What start as simple Go practice has turned into a simplistic but usable binary tree package with tests and goroutines.